HBO Max: The 27 Best TV Shows to Watch

 The Sex Lives of College Girls (2021- )

 Mindy Kaling co-created this dramedy about four 18-year-old girls who start their freshman year of college together in Vermont.
 Equipped with distinctly different personalities, the college newcomers navigate love and sex in their own ways.
-The show is funny and easily-bingeable, and though viewers may not agree with all the choices these young protagonists make, watching them is an undoubtably fun.
-A contemporary teen comedy that's great for casual viewing.
+The show is funny, easily bingeable and is bolstered by the chemistry between its female leads.
+A contemporary teen comedy showcasing messy experiences, relatable characters and raunchy jokes.

 Hacks (2021- )